stankur/shapeshifter/memory-bank/activeContext.md

   - Control components (for Card, TableOfContents, Tabs)
 - Maintained existing callback patterns for actions
 - Ensured reactivity through direct mutations
+- Implemented backspace functionality to join blocks when pressing backspace at the start of a block:
+  - Created backspacePlugin.ts to detect backspace at the start of content
+  - Added joinWithPreviousParagraph function to handle joining paragraphs
+  - Updated Paragraph component to use the backspace plugin
+  - Implemented onJoinWithPrevious callbacks in Write component for both children and summary paragraphs

+## Backspace Functionality Issue and Solution
+We've identified a race condition in the paragraph joining functionality:

+1. **Issue Diagnosis**:
+   - When backspace is pressed at the start of a paragraph, the backspace plugin correctly calls `onJoinWithPrevious`
+   - `joinWithPreviousParagraph` joins the content and removes the current paragraph
+   - The content is joined correctly in the document model
+   - However, the paragraph is deleted instead of joined in the final UI state

+2. **Root Cause**:
+   - The race condition occurs between two separate processes:
+     - Direct document model updates in `joinWithPreviousParagraph`
+     - ProseMirror's transaction processing in `dispatchTransaction`
+   - The key issue is that `prevBlock.content` and `prevBlock.last_modified` are updated in separate steps
+   - This creates a timing window where the component re-renders due to the key change (`node.children[i].last_modified + node.children[i].id`)
+   - The old ProseMirror instance's transaction processing overwrites the correctly joined content with stale data

+3. **Solution Plan**:
+   - Implement atomic updates for content and last_modified in `joinWithPreviousParagraph`
+   - Create a helper function in DocumentManipulator to update multiple properties in a single operation
+   - This ensures that both properties are updated together, preventing the race condition
+   - Example implementation:
+     ```typescript
+     // Update previous block atomically
+     const updates = {
+       content: prevBlock.content + currentBlock.content,
+       last_modified: new Date().toISOString()
+     };
+     Object.assign(prevBlock, updates);
+     ```

 ## Next Steps
+- Implement the atomic update solution for the backspace functionality
 - Test the heading level decrease functionality with complex nested structures
 - Address UI update issues (currently requires mode switching to see changes)
 - Optimize performance for large documents